skyfielders/python-skyfield/skyfield/documentation/positions.rst

 Instead, you have to give Skyfield your geographic location.
-Astronomers use the term *topocentric* for a position measured relative to a specific location on Earth, so Skyfield represents Earth locations using :class:`Topos` objects that you can add to an Earth object to generate a position relative to the center of the Solar System:
+Astronomers use the term *topocentric* for a position measured relative to a specific location on Earth, so Skyfield represents Earth locations using :class:`~skyfield.toposlib.Topos` objects that you can add to an Earth object to generate a position relative to the center of the Solar System: